 The ultimate guide for choosing your accommodation in Malta

-If you are about to plan your holidays in Malta, the most important thing is to select the right place where to sleep.
+If you plan your holidays in Malta, the most important thing is to select the right place where to sleep.
 The choice depends predominantly on the duration of your trip, the activities you want to enjoy (visiting the best attractions or relaxing at the beach), the means of transport and your budget.
 Let’s see the best neighbourhoods together.

 Let’s go to discover the best areas of the island

 Well known for being the capital of Malta, Valletta is one of the main attraction of the Island and offers a very high concentration of monuments and points of interest such as St. John’s Co–Cathedral, Fort Saint Elmo, Baraka Gardens, Church of Our Lady of Victory, National Museum of Archaeology, Valletta Waterfront and many other things.
 It is the beating heart of the Island, and it is situated in front of the Three Cities, another must of Malta.
 Valletta is full of quality restaurants and cafes, very well served through efficient public transportation like buses to reach all the areas of the island and 2 ferries terminal that link to Sliema and the Three Cities.
 It is one of the best locations where to sleep if you want to discover the country’s culture and history.
 On the other side, it is also the most expensive area, and it is hard to find budget accommodations.